derekgit/cucumber/README.md

 Example pom with all dependencies.

-Project will be enhanced to include tests using cucumber funtionality over the coming months
+Project will be enhanced to include tests using cucumber functionality over the coming months